 If you’re still unclear, check directly with your local government!
 Besides federal incentives, they’ll also have an idea of the different incentives available within your state.

 Are There Any Electric Motorcycle Grants at the State Level?

 Electric motorcycle incentives differ vastly on a state-by-state basis.
 However, that’s not to say that there aren’t some states with significant incentives for electric motorcycle ownership.

 For example, California residents can apply for the Clean Vehicle Rebate Project (CVRP).
 This offers up to $7,000 off the purchase or lease of zero-emissions and plug-in hybrid electric motorcycles and cars.
-In addition, the California Clean Fuel Reward (CCFR) rewards those who purchase a vehicle with battery capacity of 5 kWh with up to $1,500.
+In addition, the California Clean Fuel Reward (CCFR) rewards those who purchase a vehicle with a battery capacity of 5 kWh for up to $1,500.

 While California leads the way for electric motorcycle incentives, there are other states with similar benefits, including:

 That being said, the ins and outs of every state’s EV incentive programs differ wildly.